Full-Stack Developer

 Full-Stack Developer cover letter do's and don'ts

-Avoid the common cover letter mistakes, which I see every week as part of my resume writing service.
+Get around the common cover letter mistakes, the ones I see every week through my resume writing service.

 Cover letter don'ts

-• Don't hand them a chronological account of your whole career.
-Frame your skills and experience around the company's needs and challenges instead.
+• Skip the chronological account of your whole career.
+Organize your skills and experience around the problems they name instead.

-• Don't push skills that aren't a requirement in the posting.
+• Don't push skills the posting never lists.
 They are off-topic, however impressive they happen to be 😉.

 • Don't slip into the third person ("Joe has experience...").
 Keep it personal and pointed right at whoever is reading.

-• Don't reach for complicated syntax or vocabulary; get to the point.
+• Don't reach for dense syntax or heavy words; get to the point.
 This is not a writing contest, and it should be easy to read.

 • Skip the granular details of how you built something: those belong in the bullet points in your resume.
 The letter stays a high-level pitch of the domains you know well.

 • Don't go over 1 page.
-It is a focused pitch built on two or three key arguments (your USPs for the role) and aimed at the company's needs.
+It is a tight case for two or three main arguments (your USPs for the role) and aimed at the company's needs.
 Your resume can be longer and cover every accomplishment in detail.

 Get a second pair of eyes before you hit send.